-The JHT Steering Committee, and/or other designated reviewers, will base their recommendations regarding each LOIs and each full proposal upon the extent to which the following criteria (listed with assigned weights) are satisfied:
+The JHT Steering Committee, and/or other designated reviewers, will base their recommendations regarding each LOI and each full proposal upon the extent to which the following criteria (listed with assigned weights) are satisfied:

-1. Importance/relevance and applicability of proposal to the program goals (40 points) This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities.
+1. Importance/relevance and applicability of proposal to the program goals (40 points)

+This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities.
 For the JHT, this includes the following questions:

-Research maturity (10 points) - If the proposed transition is for a new analysis or forecast tool at TPC/NHC, is the research/science at a sufficiently mature level that implementation and testing can occur during the proposed timetable?
-If the proposed transition is for an extension of existing analysis or forecast tool at TPC/NHC, or for continued improvement of an EMC modeling system, is the scientific basis for the proposed extension sufficiently established that a successful implementation and testing can occur during the proposed timetable?
+Research maturity (10 points) - If the proposed transition is for a new analysis or forecast tool at one of the operational centers is the research/science at a sufficiently mature level that implementation and testing can occur during the proposed timetable?
+If the proposed transition is for an extension of existing analysis or forecast tool at one of the operational centers, or for continued improvement of an operational modeling system, is the scientific basis for the proposed extension sufficiently established that a successful implementation and testing can occur during the proposed timetable?

-Priority-to-payoff factors (25 points) - Is the proposal directed toward a TPC or EMC priority item listed in section I.B and is there potential for improving operational tropical cyclone analysis and forecast accuracy?
+Priority-to-payoff factors (25 points) - Is the proposal directed toward an operational center priority item listed in section I.B and is there potential for improving operational tropical cyclone analysis and forecast accuracy?

-Other agency use (5 points) - Is the technique likely to be used at operational forecast centers other than TPC/NHC?
+Other agency use (5 points) - Is the technique likely to be used at more than one operational forecast center?